equinix/terraform-provider-equinix/docs/data-sources/connection.md

 * `status` - Status of the connection
 * `token` - Fabric Token for the [Equinix Fabric Portal](https://ecxfabric.equinix.com/dashboard)
 * `type` - Connection type, dedicated or shared
+* `mode` - Mode for connections in IBX facilities with the dedicated type - standard or tunnel
 * `redundancy` - Connection redundancy, reduntant or primary
 * `speed` - Connection speed in bits per second
 * `ports` - List of connection ports - primary (`ports[0]`) and secondary (`ports[1]`)